 What Type of Food Can I Expect to Find at the Magic Kingdom?

-Overall the food variety isn’t as good at the Magic Kingdom as the other Disney World parks.
+Overall the food variety isn’t as good at the Magic Kingdom as at the other Disney World parks.
 Outside of some Italian and Mexican, there aren’t very many international cuisines represented here.
 More than any, this is the park you are more likely to have to settle for traditional American fast food.

 Some examples of meals you can find include hot dogs, burgers, pizza, and chicken fingers.
 You also can find salads, nachos, lobster rolls, shrimp skewers, tacos, turkey legs, rice bowls, and chicken pot pies.